yarafe/Test/FortiNDR/README.md

     In the Azure dashboard, click on Create a Virtual Machine > Azure Virtual Machine.
     Choose the image you created in the previous step.
     Select the appropriate instance type from [the supported instance type table](https://docs.fortinet.com/document/fortindr-public-cloud/7.4.0/fortindr-on-azure/679542/supported-instance-type).

-5. Configure Networking:

 	Create one Virtual Network (VNet) with two subnets:
         External Subnet
         Internal Subnet
-    Ensure that your configuration aligns with your security and performance requirements.
+    allow ssh and https for inbound connection and ensure that your configuration aligns with your security and performance requirements.

-6. Attach Data Disk:

-    While configuring the virtual machine, attach a data disk to it, with a default size of 128 GB.
+	Attach Data Disk: While configuring the virtual machine, attach a data disk to it, with a default size of 128 GB.

-7. Create and Attach Additional NIC:
+	Create and Attach Additional NIC:
 	After the virtual machine is deployed, create a new NIC named port2 (for the sniffer) in the internal subnet.
     Attach this NIC to the deployed FortiNDR virtual machine.

 For further details on the deployment process, check [FortiNDR Deployment Guide](https://docs.fortinet.com/document/fortindr-public-cloud/7.4.0/fortindr-on-azure/740602/deploying-the-fortindr-vm).